MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Hand-off (Switching Hands or Players)

 When an entity is transferred from one hand to another or from one player to another then the entity is _fully released_ by the first player before being grabbed by the second player.
+This means there is a moment where the entity is held by no one.
+An entity is never held by 2 players (not even momentarily); and if it is not a multi-grab entity then it is never held by 2 hands (not even momentarily).

 !!! warning `OnGrabEnd` is sent during a "hand-off".
     The `OnGrabEnd` event may mean that an entity is about to grabbed by a different hand or player.